EpicCash/documentation/docs/integrations/index.md

         - Participiant's data is not linkable, nor trackable, no addresses or meta-data are stored,
         - Transaction details are encrypted (sealed), and no one except the participating wallets can look inside,
         - Signatures are secured by cryptographic functions, not possible to cheat,
-        - Blockchain keeps the data needed to prove ownership of the coins, but does, not say (or know) who actually owns them, there is no way to query asset balances
+        - Blockchain keeps the data needed to prove ownership of the coins, but does not say (or know) who actually owns them, there is no way to query asset balances
 ---